gaetanlop/Commonlit-Readability-Competition/README.md

 ## Path to final submission

+#### What worked for me

+* layer wise learning rate / decay learning rate
+* large models roberta large and electra large
+* Mean/ Attention Pooling
+* Gradient accumulation: Difficult to train large transformer model with a batch size higher than 8 on colab.
+The problem is, the lower the batch size, the higher the impact of noise on training, thus the use of gradient accumulation to simulate larger batch size (and remove the noise)
+* Multi Sample Dropout (idea come from this paper: https://arxiv.org/pdf/1905.09788.pdf)
+* Stochastic Weight Averaging (SWA)

+#### What did not work for me

+* adding numerical features to transformers
+* Reinitialize last layers of bert model (the idea come ffrom this paper: https://arxiv.org/pdf/2006.05987.pdf
+* mask words randomly during training
+* smart batching
+* Mixout (the idea come from this paper)

 * Before diving into the training of huge transformer models, I wanted to experiments wth simpler ones in order to create a baseline.
 At first, I generated different features based on usual readability formula and then trained a gradient boosting model on this generated dataset.
 I then switched to RNN, but they seemed to perform worse than gradient boosting and feature engineering models.
 Thus, I started to use transformers and learn about the hugging face library.
 	Path to training bert models.

+#### Story

 * At first, the training was totally unstable.
 After reading the paper (paper name: https://arxiv.org/pdf/1801.06146.pdf) and after looking at the following notebook https://www.kaggle.com/rhtsingh/commonlit-readability-prize-roberta-torch-fit?scriptVersionId=64693127, I started to use layer wise learning rate.
 Layer wise learning rate and dropout removal enabled to stabilize the training of bert.
 Put a graph from wandb to show that.
 The problem with the instability of bert like models is very well known and is especially important for small datasets (like the one we were working with : less than 3000 training samples).
 Many papers tried to tackle this problem (https://arxiv.org/pdf/2006.05987.pdf +  https://arxiv.org/pdf/1905.05583.pdf + https://arxiv.org/pdf/2012.15355.pdf).
 (Show both dropout removal and layer wise learning rate in code).